jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Wikipedia has a sample gallery of all these desktop environments and more at [https://en.wikipedia.org/wiki/Desktop_environment#Gallery](https://en.wikipedia.org/wiki/Desktop_environment#Gallery "sample gallery").
 As always there are many other desktops we couldn't cover.
 Also keep in mind that most of these have been ported to work on the various BSDs as well.

-### Theming

-Each desktop environment has the ability to modify and display a theme on top of its shell.
-GNOME 3 has been notoriously hard to modify.
-The GNOME Tweak Tool allows for the adjustment of several advanced GNOME options that can't be configured in gnome-control-center.
-This includes things like:

-* fonts used in user interface elements and title bar
-* font hinting and aliasing
-* alternative user interface themes
-* changes in window management behavior
-* behavior on laptop lid close
-* file manager desktop icons
-* icons in menus and buttons

-Various [custom themes](http://www.noobslab.com/p/themes-icons.html "Themes") exist for Ubuntu.
-Some Ubuntu users went beyond changing the standard theme and implemented a copy of the Mac OSX theme called [MacBuntu](http://www.noobslab.com/2015/05/mbuntu-y-macbuntu-transformation-pack.html "MacBunutu") and also Windows 7 & 8 themes called [Mindows](http://www.noobslab.com/2015/06/do-you-like-windows-look-and-feel-but.html "Mindows").
-Additional Ubuntu Icons matching the [Windows 7 & 8 icons](http://www.noobslab.com/2014/04/make-your-ubuntulinux-mint-look-like.html "Icons") can be installed as well.
-Also themes touch on issues of usability.
-[Ubuntu Touch theme](http://www.noobslab.com/2015/01/ubuntu-touch-theme-released-for-ubuntu.html "Ubuntu Touch") re-aligns Ubuntu to work on a tablet or phone and considers touch points more important then mouse and keyboard actions, but recent development on the Ubuntu Touch project has sadly ended.

 ### Gnome 3.3.x Features

 ![*GNOME 3*](images/Chapter-04/activities-overview-3.16-711x400.png "GNOME 3")